 I don’t know what the fates have against me, but they clearly and completely hate me.

-Here I am, dressed up in a pretty lacy black dress, standing in the London underground, hiding behind a pillar from creepy Alan.
+Here I am, dressed up in a pretty lacy black dress, standing in the London underground, hiding behind a stone pillar from creepy Alan.

-How I ended up here?
+Wondering how I ended up here?

 I looked around for a way to escape, but he was standing right next to the stairs.
 And if I walked out to the other side, taking stair ‘B’, he would most definitely see me.
 He was currently standing near stair ‘A’, his blonde hair gelled back, his blue eyes scanning the station and looking repeatedly at his watch.
 His eyes wandered towards my direction and I immediately pressed my back against the wall, squeezing my eyes shut, hoping that he wouldn’t see me.